toddbluhm/env-cmd/README.md

 ## ⚒ API Usage

 ### `EnvCmd`
-Executes a command in a new child process with the given options
+A function that executes a given command in a new child process with the given environment and options
   - **`options`** { `object` }
     - **`command`** { `string` }: The command to execute (`node`, `mocha`, ...)
     - **`commandArgs`** { `string[]` }: List of arguments to pass to the `command` (`['-R', 'Spec']`)